First measurement of coherent $\rho^{0}$ photoproduction in ultra-peripheral Xe-Xe collisions at $\mathbf{\sqrt{s_{\rm {\scriptscriptstyle \mathbf{NN}}}} = 5.44}$ TeV: Introduction

 \section{Introduction}

 The Large Hadron Collider (LHC) is a source of photon-induced processes.
-The electromagnetic fields of the relativistic particles are strongly contracted allowing for their interpretation as a flux of quasi-real photons, which interact with the particles travelling in the opposite direction.
-When the impact parameter of the collision is larger than the sum of the radii of the incoming particles, purely strong interactions are suppressed due to the short range of this force and photon-induced processes dominate.
-These are ultra-peripheral collisions (UPCs)~\cite{Baltz:2007kq,Contreras:2015dqa,Klein:2019qfb}.
+The electromagnetic fields of the relativistic nuclei are strongly contracted allowing for their interpretation as a flux of quasi-real photons, which interact with the nuclei travelling in the opposite direction.
+When the impact parameter of the collision is larger than the sum of the radii of the incoming nuclei, purely strong interactions are suppressed due to the short range of this force and photon-induced processes dominate.
+Interactions of this type are called ultra-peripheral collisions (UPCs)~\cite{Baltz:2007kq,Contreras:2015dqa,Klein:2019qfb}.

 Among all the possible processes in UPC, the coherent production of vector mesons stands out due to the large associated cross sections and the cleanliness of its experimental signature: the quasi-real photon interacts with the coherent QCD field of the other incoming particle to produce only a vector meson.
 Due to the coherence condition, the average transverse momentum of the vector meson, $\left<p_T\right>$, is related to the transverse size of the nucleus $R_A$ as $\left< p_T\right>\sim \hslash/R_A$~\cite{Baltz:2007kq}, yielding $\left< p_T\right>\sim 37$ (30) MeV/$c$ for a Xe (Pb) nucleus.
 A related process is the incoherent production where the photon interacts with a nucleon in the nucleus, which implies a larger average transverse momentum of the produced vector meson.
 In addition, secondary electromagnetic interactions of the colliding nuclei may excite one or both of them and upon de-excitation produce neutrons at beam rapidities~\cite{Baltz:2002pp}.
 This effect depends on the square of the electric charge of the nucleus, so it is expected to be substantially weaker for Xe than for Pb.